 At the DVSJA sentencing hearing, the judge will hear testimony from witnesses and will review evidence.
 Usually, there are also written and oral arguments from the defense and the prosecution about the person’s eligibility for a reduced sentence and whether such is warranted.

 Sentences Available Under the DVSJA

 Under the DVSJA, most offenses are eligible for such sentencing consideration.
-However, there are several offenses which are included.
-According to the law, this includes:
+However, there are several offenses which are excluded.
+According to the law, this excludes:

 - First Degree Murder (Penal Law § 125.27)

 - Second Degree Murder (Penal Law § 125.25(5)) (intentionally causing the death of a child less than 14 years old during a sexual act)

 - Acts of terrorism (Penal Law Article 490)

 - An attempt or conspiracy to commit any of the above-listed offense